 - Explanations of the Law: Does the attorney answer your questions completely and in terms that you can easily understand?
 Do not be afraid to ask the attorney to break things down for you.
 He/she is educated in the law.
 You are not.

 - Trust: Do you trust the attorney?
 Does the attorney demonstrate a sincere interest in helping you to the point that you can trust her with your situation?
 This is a cornerstone to the relationship between you and your lawyer.
 You need to be able to trust her because she will be helping you make some of the most important decisions in your life.
 If you don’t feel a connection with the person, it may be appropriate to meet with another attorney to see if that yields a better connection.
+It is important that you connect with someone who will be your family lawyer since he or she will be handling the most delicate and private issues of your life.

 - Willing to Go to Trial: Is the attorney ready, willing, able, and experienced enough to go to court hearings or trial on your behalf when necessary?
 Sometimes court is necessary.
 The last thing you want is to be tied by a lawyer who is afraid to go to court and must accept some form of settlement that is not in your best interest.
 Make sure you have a lawyer who can “talk the talk” and “walk the walk”.
 Paperwork and investigation are only a portion of the process.